ktgroth/Database/README.md

+# GDB
+- Simple Database
+- - Will be able to parse SQL instructions and save tables.
+- Current Version
-# GDB\nSimple Database that will be able to parse SQL instructions and save tables.\nCurrently only supporting one table, in-memory, with few commands (no SQL)
+- - Only supporting one table, in-memory, with few commands (no SQL)
+- - B-Tree DS Add and Removed finished, Search TODO